odoo/documentation/content/applications/productivity/discuss/chatter.rst

 The chatter composer can be expanded to a larger pop-up window, allowing for additional customizations.

-To open the full composer, click the :guilabel:`expand` icon in the bottom-right corner of the composer window.
+To open the full composer, click the :icon:`fa-expand` :guilabel:`(expand)` icon in the bottom-right corner of the composer window.

 .. figure:: chatter/chatter-expand-icon.png
    :align: center